-The Halifax Water Regulations, as laid out by the Nova Scotia Utility and Review Board, applies to both the public's use (residential and business) of Halifax Water's systems, including water, wastewater and stormwater, as well as Halifax Water's operation and maintenance of these systems.
+The Halifax Water Regulations, as laid out by the Nova Scotia Utility and Review Board (NSUARB), applies to both the public's use (residential and business) of Halifax Water's systems, including water, wastewater and stormwater, as well as Halifax Water's operation and maintenance of these systems.

 As stewards of the environment, Halifax Water understands its responsibility to protect and enhance our environment, today and into the future:

 Regulatory compliance is an adherence to laws, regulations, guidelines and specifications relevant to a business.

 Halifax Water provides compliance monitoring of the drinking water and wastewater systems operated by Halifax Water.